Semantic Labeling for Third-Party Cybersecurity Risk Assessment: A Semi-Supervised Approach to Intent-Aware Question Retrieval: Evaluation

 \section{Evaluation}

-We evaluate whether the proposed SSSL framework reduces reliance on repeated LLM-based labeling for compliance self-assessment questionnaires, while enabling retrieval of questions based on reusable semantic labels rather than question-level similarity.
-To support reproducibility, we release an open-source implementation for research and non-commercial use, along with all datasets, evaluation results, and scripts at: \url{https://github.com/NourEldin-Ali/semi-supervised-semantic-labeling}.
+We evaluate whether SSSL reduces reliance on repeated LLM-based labeling for compliance self-assessment questionnaires while enabling retrieval via reusable semantic labels rather than question-level similarity.
+To support reproducibility, we release an open-source implementation for research and non-commercial use, datasets, and evaluation scripts at: \url{https://github.com/NourEldin-Ali/semi-supervised-semantic-labeling}.